-- If the Originator is an AE registered to the Hosting CSE, then the criteria for deciding whether the Originator is considered authenticated is deployment and/or implementation specific.
-In some cases it is appropriate to expect TLS or DTLS to be used to protect primitives.
-In other cases, TLS or DTLS may be un-necessary. - If the Originator is a CSE registered with the Hosting CSE, then the Originator shall always be considered authenticated because the Mcc is always required to be protected by TLS or DTLS according to a Security Association Establishment Framework (SAEF) as described in clause 8.2.
+- If the Originator is an AE registered to the Hosting CSE, then the criteria for deciding whether the Originator is considered authenticated is deployment and/or implementation specific and depends on the trust guaranteed by the field device's physical and logical embodiment bearing the AE(s) and Hosting CSE (e.g. secure boot and tamper resistance).
+In many cases it is appropriate to expect a secure channel implying authentication (e.g. a TLS or DTLS session) to be used to protect primitives on the Mca interface, in which case the authentication shall be considered valid for the duration of the TLS session.
+When this is not the case, e.g. because the physical and logical design is trusted, authentication may be considered to be permanently valid unless it is detected that the device is compromised. - If the Originator is a CSE registered with the Hosting CSE, then the Originator shall be considered authenticated for the duration of a (D)TLS session because the Mcc is always required to be protected by TLS or DTLS according to a Security Association Establishment Framework (SAEF) as described in clause 8.2.
 The other CSE may be the Registrar or Registree with respect to the Hosting CSE. - If the Originator is an AE or CSE registered with a CSE other than the Hosting CSE, then the Originator is considered authenticated by the Hosting CSE if and only if the request primitive is protected using End-to-End Security of Primitives (ESPrim) as described in clause 8.4.